ratosh/pirarucu/README.md

 Pirarucu
 ========

-A Kotlin Chess Engine.
-It will use UCI protocol to communicate with Graphical Interfaces.
+A Kotlin Chess Engine with UCI protocol support.

 Concepts
 ========